 All are welcome at our services (please see below), many of which are sung by our excellent Choir.
 If you are a College member interested in being baptized, confirmed, or being married at Queen’s, please contact the Chaplain.

-Primarily, Dan is here to be a supportive presence to all staff and students during their time at Queen’s.
+Primarily, the Chaplain is here to be a supportive presence to all staff and students during their time at Queen’s.
 This involves encouraging students in their intellectual, sporting or artistic endeavours, accompanying individuals through the highs and lows of their Oxford life in pastoral conversation, and nurturing the Chapel community.

-Dan is here for everyone, regardless of their worldviews (religious or otherwise), and he can usually be found in Front Quad 5/2, telephoned on (2)79143, or e-mailed on firstname.lastname@example.org.
+The Chaplain is here for everyone, regardless of their worldviews (religious or otherwise), and he can usually be found in Front Quad 5/2, telephoned on (2)79143, or e-mailed.
 He is not always able to solve your problems but can listen to you in what is a safe and confidential space, help you find ways through your difficulties, and sometimes – with your permission – coordinate on your behalf with other sources of support (for example, counsellors, the College GP or Nurse, or the Tutor for Undergraduates).
 Not unusually, people just drop in to eat toast and have a cup of tea.
 You are always welcome.

 Times of Services

 During Full Term, the Chapel follows this pattern of services: